 Whenever the Company determines that an element is delivered over a period of time, revenue is recognized using either a proportional performance model or a straight-line model over the period of performance.
 At each reporting period, the Company reassesses its cumulative measure of performance and makes appropriate adjustments, if necessary.
 The Company recognizes revenue using the proportional performance model whenever the Company can make reasonably reliable estimates of the level of effort required to complete its performance obligations under an arrangement.
-Revenue recognized under the proportional performance model at each reporting period is determined by multiplying the total expected payments under the contract (excluding payments contingent upon achievement of milestones) by the ratio of the level of effort incurred to date to the estimated total level of effort required to complete the performance obligations under the arrangement.
-Revenue is limited to the lesser of the cumulative amount of payments received or the cumulative amount of revenue earned, as determined using the proportional performance model as of each reporting period.
-Alternatively, if the Company cannot make reasonably reliable estimates the level of effort required to complete its performance obligations under an arrangement, then revenue under the arrangement is recognized on a straight-line basis over the period expected to complete the Company's performance obligations.
+Revenue recognized under the proportional performance model at each reporting period is determined by multiplying the total expected payments under the contract (excluding payments contingent upon achievement of milestones) by the ratio of the level of effort incurred to date to the estimated total level of effort required to complete the performance model as of each reporting period.
+Alternatively, if the Company cannot make reasonably reliable estimates the level of effort required to complete the Company's performance obligations.
 If and when a contingent milestone payment is earned, the additional consideration to be received is added to the total expected payments under the contract.
-Revenue is limited to the lesser of the cumulative amount of payments received or the cumulative amount of revenue earned, as determined on a straight-line basis as of the period end date.
-If the Company cannot reasonably estimate when its performance obligation period ends, then revenue is deferred until the Company can reasonably estimate when the performance obligation period ends.
+Revenue is limited to the lesser of the cumulative amount of payments received or the cumulative amount of revenue earned, as determined to the lesser of the total expected payments.
+If and when a contingent milestone payment is earned, the additional consideration to be received is added to the total expected payments under the contract.
+Revenue is limited to the lesser of the cumulative anount of payments received or the cumulative amount of revenue earned, as determined on a straight-line basis as of the period end date.
+If the Company cannot reasonably estimate when its performance obligation period ends, then revenue is deferred until the Company can reasonably estimate when the performance obligation period ends, then revenue is deferred until the Company can r